devops-den/emqx-kafka-mongo-messaging-app/README.md

 emqx-to-kafka
 ```

-Furthermore, you can run describe command to see details such as the partition count of the new topic:
+Moreover, you can use the describe command to view information like the new topic's partition count:

 ```
 devops@LAPTOP-JF1PIDLR:/usr/local/kafka$ bin/kafka-topics.sh --describe --topic emqx-to-kafka --bootstrap-server localhost:9092